 → Who hasn’t heard of the Buckingham Palace, the Big Ben, Westminster Abbey or the Houses of Parliament?
 Located in the City of Westminster, relatively close to each other, these major landmarks are true symbols of London.
 Although touristic and crowded all day long, the area is full of history.
 Right across the river Thames, you can ride the London Eye and have a beautiful panoramic view of the city.

 → Covent Garden is the perfect location for all shopping lovers.
 And that’s not even half of it!
-In this central district, you’ll find the Royal Opera House, many theatres, restaurants or bars, along with unlimited history and culture.
-Neal’s Yard, a little courtyard named after Thomas Neale, one of the great developers of the city, has become a hotspots in the past years.
-It’s a good place to make a stop and have a drink – either a glass of wine or just a coffee.
+In this central district, you’ll find the Royal Opera House, many theaters, restaurants or bars, along with unlimited history and culture.
+Neal’s Yard, a little courtyard named after Thomas Neale, one of the great developers of the city, has become a hotspot in the past years.
+It’s a nice place to make a stop and have a drink – either a glass of wine or just a coffee.

-- And if Covent Garden isn’t enough for you, then you should check out Soho, one of the main entertainment districts of London.
+→ And if Covent Garden isn’t enough for you, then you should check out Soho, one of the main entertainment districts of London.
 You can shop for fashion on Carnaby Street, enjoy live street performances around Leicester Square, and even travel to China for a few moments, when visiting Chinatown.

 → I’m a big fan of old pubs, and there are tens of cool ones around.
 You haven’t been to London, without checking at least a couple.
 So just pick one, and order a pint of beer and a traditional dish, like the fish and chips or an English pie.
 That’s exactly what I had at The Horniman, a pub located in a former tea warehouse, near the river Thames.

 → It would be a pity to miss the imposing St. Paul’s Cathedral and its 111 m high dome.
-Well, at least from the outside, because the £18 entrance fee is quite steep, if you ask me.
+Well, at least from the outside, since the £18 entrance fee is quite steep, if you ask me.